 Advice will be given in order to make use of the curriculum in preventative approaches to child protection.
-This is discussed in more detail in the PSHCE policy document.
+This is discussed in more detail in the PSHCE Policy and the RSE Policy.
 This includes materials which are designed to help pupils to be less vulnerable to abuse.